Is There a Dimmer Outlook Ahead for The Goldman Sachs Group Inc. (GS)?

 JMP Securities, on the other hand, stated in their research note that they expect to see GS reach a price target of $450, previously predicting the price at $440.
 The rating they have provided for GS stocks is “Mkt Outperform” according to the report published on October 05th, 2021.

-Keefe Bruyette gave a rating of “Mkt Perform” to GS, setting the target price at $391 in the report published on July 07th of the current year.
+Keefe Bruyette gave a rating of “Mkt Perform” to GS, setting the target price at $391 in the report published on July 07th of the previous year.

 Stock Fundamentals for GS